russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 5. 'My Grandmother's Hands: Racialized Trauma and the Mending of Our Bodies and Hearts' by Resmaa Menakem

-Addressing racialized trauma, Menakem offers a unique perspective on healing that includes both personal and societal dimensions.
+Addressing racialized trauma, Menakem offers a unique perspective on healing.
 The book is a powerful call to recognize and address the traumas perpetuated by racism, advocating for a holistic approach to healing that includes the body, mind, and community.

 Similarities between the books: